apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 ### **4.2.2 HTTP Request Method and Body**

-Request to /samlValidate MUST be POST requests.
+Request to /samlValidate MUST be a HTTP POST request.
 The request body MUST be a valid SAML 1.0 or 1.1 request XML document of document type "text/xml".